 Home emergency insurance plans can provide a valuable service for homeowners, offering quick and efficient repairs for all kinds of household problems.
 But with annual costs up to around £350+ for more comprehensive plans, are they really worth it?

 Home emergency insurance provides peace of mind for millions of homeowners in Britain, guaranteeing repairs to household problems such as broken heating systems, plumbing problems and electrical problems.
 Such specific emergency services are not usually included as part of standard home insurance policies.

-The home emergency insurance plans available in the United Kingdom market today range from the very basic, which only cover repairs to your boiler, to the very comprehensive, which usually cover heating systems, electrics, plumbing and drainage, and appliances as well as pest infestations.
+The home emergency insurance plans available in the UK market today range from the very basic, which only cover repairs to your boiler, to the very comprehensive, which can cover heating systems, electrics, plumbing and drainage, and appliances as well as pest infestations.

 With the wide range of boiler cover from British Gas, you’ll be sure to find a package that suits you and your home.
-All boiler insurance packages include boiler breakdown cover, and you can upgrade to a variety of HomeCare® packages to include annual boiler repair, plumbing and drain cover and much more.
+All boiler insurance packages include boiler breakdown cover and annual boiler servicing, and you can upgrade to a variety of HomeCare® packages to include plumbing and drain cover and much more.

 - Unlimited call outs per contract year

 - All parts and labour included

 - Repairs to your gas central heating system, including boiler, controls, radiators and hot water cylinder